nils-nilsen/human-apriltag-tracking/README.md

 ## Overview

 This project was part of my master's thesis.
-I needed a cheap and relatively simple **real-time** tracking system to determine the position of people in a room.
+I needed a cheap and simple **real-time** tracking system to determine the position of people in a room.
 Most tracking systems are either very expensive or very complicated to calibrate.
-And I thought that it might be useful for others too.
+I thought that it might be useful for others too.

 **All you need is a webcam and some cardboard.**